Shin (letter): Arabic shīn

 The Arabic letter shīn was an acronym for "something" (شيء shayʾ(un) /ar/) meaning the unknown in algebraic equations.
-In the transcription into Spanish, the Greek letter chi (χ) was used which was later transcribed into Latin x.
+In the transcription into Spanish, the Greek letter Khi (χ) was used which was later transcribed into Latin x.
 The letter shīn, along with Ṯāʾ, are the only two surviving letters in Arabic with three dots above.
 According to some sources, this is the origin of x used for the unknown in the equations.
 However, according to other sources, there is no historical evidence for this.
 In Modern Arabic mathematical notation, س sīn, i.e. shīn without its dots, often corresponds to Latin x.
 This led a debate to many Semitic linguists that the letter shīn is Arabic for samekh, although many Semitic linguists argue this debate as samekh has no surviving descendant in the Arabic alphabet.